almontalvao/Docker_SentimentAnalysis/README.md

-# Docker_SentimentAnalysis
+# Step by Step: Containerizing a Sentiment Analyzer

-This repo shows how I built and and containerized a sentiment analyzer.
+This repo shows in details how I built and and containerized a sentiment analyzer.

+# Prerequisites
 The process was developed using Ubuntu on WSL2 through Windows Terminal.

-FastAPI was used to deploy the model.

-Docker was used to create the container.
+FastAPI was used to deploy the model and Docker was used to create the container.

+# Part 1